 Through its insurance businesses, the Suncorp Group deals with claims arising from catastrophic events predominantly in the Australia and New Zealand regions including, but not limited to, cyclones, earthquakes, wind, hail, fires, floods, volcanic activity and bushfires, in addition to man-made disasters.
 It is not possible to predict the timing or severity of catastrophes.
+There has been an increased frequency of natural disasters globally in recent years and it is expected this trend will continue in the medium to long term.
+The increase in frequency and severity of natural disasters could lead to an increase in claims from the Suncorp Group's customers, an increase in premiums, which could result in a decrease in business and could substantially alter the Suncorp Group's risk profile and ability to write business.
 Claims arising out of catastrophes can be substantial and could adversely affect the Suncorp Group's businesses, financial performance, liquidity, capital resources, financial condition and prospects.
-The Suncorp Group manages its exposure to catastrophes through the purchase of catastrophe reinsurance, which is required to meet APRA requirements in Australia.
+The Suncorp Group manages its exposure to catastrophes through the purchase of catastrophe reinsurance, which is required to meet regulatory requirements.
 It is subject to the same reinsurance risks as outlined below.